 Spaceship Capital Ltd provides management services to Spaceship Universe Portfolio, and outsources custodial and some administrative functions to third party entities.
-Interactive Brokers Australia Pty Ltd provides custodial and investment accounting services to Spaceship Universe Portfolio.
-All costs associated with the provision of custodial and investment accounting services are paid for by the Responsible Entity, and are conducted on normal commercial terms and conditions.
+Interactive Brokers Australia Pty Ltd provides custodial services to Spaceship Universe Portfolio.
+All costs associated with the provision of custodial services are paid for by the Responsible Entity, and are conducted on normal commercial terms and conditions.